Browder v. Gayle: Decision

 On February 1, 1956, Gray filed the case Browder v.
-Gayle in U.S. District Court.
-Aurelia Browder was a Montgomery woman, W. A. Gayle was the mayor of Montgomery.
+Gayle in U.S. District Court which would charge the defendants W. A. Gayle (mayor of Montgomery), city commissioners Clyde Sellers and Frank Parks, Goodwyn Ruppenthal (the Chief of police), The Montgomery City Lines, Inc., and members of the Alabama Public Service Commission.

 On June 5, 1956, the District Court ruled that "the enforced segregation of black and white passengers on motor buses operating in the City of Montgomery violates the Constitution and laws of the United States" because the conditions deprived people of equal protection under the Fourteenth Amendment.
-The court further enjoined Alabama and Montgomery from continuing to operate segregated buses.
+The court further discouraged Alabama and Montgomery from continuing to operate segregated buses.

 The state and city appealed the district court's decision to the U.S. Supreme Court.
 On November 13, 1956, the Supreme Court summarily affirmed the District Court's ruling and ordered Alabama and Montgomery to desegregate its buses.
 One month later, on December 17, the Supreme Court denied the state's petition for rehearing, and on December 20, the ruling was implemented after Gayle was handed official written notice by federal marshals.